How to Make a Smooth Transition From Therapist to Coach

 At the same time, many of them battle the pressure to have it all together as a licensed expert in mental health.
 They might also feel they would waste the time, money, and effort invested in becoming a therapist if they made the switch.

 • More opportunities to earn money: Therapy often relies on insurance reimbursements or sliding scale fees.
-Coaching lets you set your rates and charge for multi-month partnerships rather than single sessions.
+Coaching lets you set your rates and charge for multi-month coaching packages rather than single sessions.
 You can also host events and retreats or create courses to supplement your income.

 • More flexibility: Coaching is not bound by these regulations, unlike therapy, which requires state-specific licensing.
-This flexibility allows coaches to work with clients from anywhere globally, expanding their potential client base and reach.
+This flexibility allows coaches to work with clients from anywhere globally.
+This expands their potential client base and reach.

 Venturing into coaching can open up new entrepreneurial pathways for you.
 You can explore different niches and gain more autonomy in your practice.